June already, huh.

 As a warning, there are about a million photos in this post.
 Sorry.
 Last week necessitated a trip to the thrift stores.
 Not only had it been a while, but I was also looking to maybe add a couple of skirts to my wardrobe without having to spend real dollars, and maybe a small shelf […]

-Everyone needs a little ginger pussy in their lives, and I’m not trying to be funny1 but no one would have been better suited to adopt as such than Tresa and Jisela.
+Everyone needs a little ginger pussy in their lives, and I’m not trying to be funny ((just kidding, I totally am.)) but no one would have been better suited to adopt as such than Tresa and Jisela.
 I’ve long come to terms that there are more cats in my life than there are people.
-And I’m cool with that, especially […]
+And […]

-Tuesday, people decided they didn’t want to hang out with me1, so I said SCREW YOU ALL, and took myself out for lunch at the Observatory.
-I’m paraphrasing.
-Also, this might be a lie. [↩]
+Tuesday, people decided they didn’t want to hang out with me ((I’m paraphrasing.
+Also, this might be a lie.)), so I said SCREW YOU ALL, and took myself out for lunch at the Observatory.

 When the Tweedles were here a few weeks ago, it was to hike through the neighbourhood staircases, gawk at the local architecture, and learn some histories.
 Oh, and sweat.
 That was bonus.